2020 Sudan floods: Event

 The water level of the Nile River in Sudan rose and reached record levels, as floods entered homes and destroyed about 100,000 homes, and caused about 100 deaths.
 The level of the Blue Nile reached more than 17 metres, breaking all records.
 Floods caused by torrential monsoon rains mostly outside the country in neighbouring Ethiopia raised the Nile River by 17.5 m in late August, the highest level it has reached in nearly a century, according to the Sudanese Ministry of Irrigation.
 For the first time in history, the Pyramids of Meroë were threatened by flooding.

 The rates of floods and rain exceeded the records set in 1946 and 1988.
 Some experts, such as International Rivers, expect climate change to cause periodic bouts of drought and flooding in the future.
+As of April 2023, the farmlands are still flooded as the water hasn't receded.

 Response

 The government led and coordinated the emergency response to the flood.
 The National Flood Mission Forces of the Humanitarian Aid Committee began, and Prime Minister Abdalla Hamdok confirmed that "the levels of the Nile and its tributaries this year, according to the Ministry of Irrigation and Water Resources, have been unprecedented since 1912."
 He also pointed out that this year's floods resulted in tragic and painful losses of life and property.